-Coffee is more than just a stimulant!
+Coffee is more than just a pick-me-up!

 At this point, we would like to take a look at coffee blends and coffees from a specific growing region or plantation, the so-called single origins.